 Two ARH 4800 (6) Methods of Art Criticism or other approved seminar.

 Art history courses at the 4000 level.
 All ancient art history courses at the 3000 level and above are considered to be advanced.
 Students not minoring in Museum Studies may apply one internship (ARH 4941) toward meeting this requirement.
 Students should select courses, in consultation with their advisor, that are consistent with their academic and career goals.

 ARH 2814 (3) Information Technology for the Art Historian (meets computer skills competency requirement)

 SPC 2067 (3) Communication for Arts and Design (meets oral competency requirement)

-Any three 3-hour courses in studio art will satisfy this requirement.
+Any two 3-hour courses in studio art will satisfy this requirement.
 See the Studio Art advisor for recommended courses.

 Computer Skills Competency: 0 hours beyond the major.
 ARH 2814 (3).